-Information from the EPA website (https://gis.epa.ie/EPAMaps/) indicates that there are no IPPC or licensed waste facilities located within 1km of the site.
-A section 4 discharge is noted for Kevin Street Garda Station development located approximately 250m to the south west of the site.
+Information from the EPA website https://gis.epa.ie/EPAMaps/ indicates that there is one IPPC licensed facility located within 1km of the site.
+The facility is Diageo Ireland located

 3.6 Sensitive land uses

 A 2km buffer zone for sensitive land uses has been used as RSK considers it reasonable to assume that significant impact is unlikely to receptors where surface water or groundwater migration is a potential pathway at this distance.